 Like the Labradoodle, a Goldendoodle is friendly with children and strangers.
 Despite being called golden, a Goldendoodle can be in any of several colors.
 These include white, black, chocolate (dark brown), as well as shades of cream, red and apricot.

 A Goldendoodle has a life span of 10 to 15 years.
 The puppies have an average price of $600 to $800 USD.
 A Goldendoodle has an average litter of 4 to 8 puppies.

-A Goldendoodle is low maintenance.
-The dog breed requires occasional bathing.
+The allergy-free dog breed is low maintenance and requires occasional bathing.
 This is in addition to regular brushing of its coat.
 There are many Goldendoodles haircuts, including the lamb cut.

 Goldendoodle Hypoallergenic: Frequently Asked Questions

 Yes.
 A Goldendoodle is a dog that doesn’t shed much.
 The dog breed is a cross between the non-shedding Poodle and the shedding Golden Retriever.
 This means that some puppies in a litter may shed.
 The amount of shedding depends on the genetic makeup.
 Puppies whose coat closely resembles that of a Poodle shed the least.